U.S. Space Force holds war game to test satellite network under attack

 Russia is not the first country to conduct anti-satellite tests in space.
 The United States performed the first in 1959, when satellites were rare and new.

+In Hawaii, Hicks will meet with Pacific military commanders and visit Red Hill Bulk Fuel Storage Facility at Joint Base Pearl Harbor-Hickam where she will hear about water contamination issues.

-(Reporting by Mike Stone at Peterson Space Force Base in Colorado, Editing by Rosalba O'Brien)
+(Reporting by Mike Stone at Peterson Space Force Base in Colorado, Editing by Rosalba O'Brien and Richard Pullin)

 ((mike.stone1@thomsonreuters.com; https://twitter.com/MichaelStone;))